kperdlich/kperdlich.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Kevin Perdlich, a generalist software developer / programmer from Hamburg, Germany.
+I'm Kevin, a generalist software developer / programmer from Hamburg, Germany.
-I've been in the industry for many years having worked with C#, C++, Java, Kotlin, AS3, JS, TS on a variety of fields including Mobile/Desktop/Web Apps, Backend and Service development, SDK's and Video Games.
-I enjoy hacking on different projects and technologies. :)
+I have a strong affinity for C++ and C# and also have extensive experience with Java, Kotlin, ActionScript 3, TypeScript, JavaScript and Python.